Careers for People Who Want to Use Their Creativity

-Creative people won't be satisfied with life unless they're creating.
-Luckily, there are so many careers out there for creative students to pursue.
-Like these!
+Creative people won't be satisfied with life unless they can flex their creativity.
+Luckily, there are many career options for you to pursue, like these!

 If you enjoyed art class, music lessons, or being in plays when you were in school, you were probably told that those activities wouldn't serve your future the same way math or science would.
 But as the modern workforce continues to change and grow, that isn’t so true anymore.
 There are countless careers for those who want to put their creativity to use.

-This field doesn’t get demeaned as much as other creative industries, but there’s still the misconception that you're not really a professional writer unless you create the next Harry Potter.
+This field doesn’t get demeaned as much as other creative industries, but there’s still the misconception that you're not really a professional writer unless you publish the next Court of Thorns and Roses.
 This simply isn't true.
 If you want to work as a writer, you don’t have to go the traditional book publishing route.
 You could get into journalism, whether through newspapers, radio, magazines, or television.
 You could also become a freelance writer, work for yourself as a travel writer, or become a blogger.
-Or become a copywriter, creating text (or "copy") for advertisements, either as freelance or in more typical office setting.
+Or become a copywriter, creating text (or "copy") for advertisements, either freelance or in a more typical office setting.
 (A note on freelancing: it's hard to break into and the pay varies, but the flexibility and freedom it provides can be invaluable.)

 Related: Unique Writing Jobs for Students Majoring in English